massarchives/Massachusetts-Archives-Digital-Repository/README.md

-<i>Preservica/Wordpress code currently in use on the Massachusetts Archives Digital Repository website.
+<i>Preservica/Wordpress code currently in use on the <a href="https://digitalarchives.sec.state.ma.us/">Massachusetts Archives Digital Repository</a> website.
 Feel free to edit and use.</i>
 <br><br>
 <b>Google Fonts</b><br><br>
 &emsp;<a href="https://fonts.google.com/specimen/Space+Grotesk">Space Grotesk</a> (Heading)<br>